pingmyheart/DigitalOcean_Record_Updater/README.md

 mvn -U clean package install -DskipTests
 ```

-The command will produce *DO_Record_Updater-0.0.1-SNAPSHOT.jar* file that will be used to run the application.
+The command will produce *DO_Record_Updater-version.jar* file that will be used to run the application.
 Taking into example that the DigitalOcean project is *example.com* and domains to be updated are

 * arecord.example.com